 Fiscal Service travelers and shared service travel customers enter travel authorizations into ConcurGov and electronically route them to Approving Officials for review and approval.
+ConcurGov is a web-based, self-service travel system that utilizes a fully-automated booking process.
+ConcurGov uses system processes and audits to help ensure compliance to the Federal Travel Regulations (FTR).
+ConcurGov is used to prepare, examine, route, approve and record travel authorizations and vouchers.
+Approving Officials electronically stamp the authorization with a status of "approved."
+ConcurGov prevents a user from self-approving travel authorizations unless they have authorized access.

+SAP Concur's Enterprise Application Integration send approved travel authorizations data into Oracle and Oracle records the obligation provided the accounting string for the obligation transaction is valid and funds are available.

+Observed the daily ConcurGov interface and noted that approved travel authorizations interfaced into Oracle and that Oracle recorded the obligation to the general ledger

-Approving Officials electronically sign the authorization with a status of "approved".
-All "approved" authorizations are interfaced via real time interface processing to Oracle which records an obligation in the general ledger.
-Daily interface files are received from ConcurGov which is used for processing, report generation, and identification of exceptions.
-The files are loaded into the Oracle interface and accepted records are added to Oracle as obligations in the general ledger.
-A Travel Order Status Report is generated and reviewed to identify and correct data interface errors and exceptions between ConcurGov and Oracle.
-Rejected transactions are manually entered into the system.
-Approved authorizations in ConcurGov are reconciled daily by an accounting technician with an Oracle generated report to ensure that all ConcurGov authorizations have been interfaced and processed in Oracle.
-ConcurGov prevents a user from both entering and approving travel authorizations unless they have authorized access.
+Accepted files are loaded into Oracle as obligations in the general ledger.
+An OBI Report is generated and reviewed to identify and correct data interface errors and exceptions between ConcurGov and Oracle.
+Transactions with errors are reviewed and manually entered into the financial system.
+Approved authorizations in ConcurGov are reconciled daily by an accounting technician with an OBI report to help ensure that all ConcurGov authorizations have been interfaced and processed into Oracle.

-Relocation Travel System Interface
+Relocation Travel System Interface.

-The RSB personnel enter PCS travel authorizations into moveLINQ and electronically routes them to Approving Officials for review and approval.
-Approving Officials electronically sign the authorization with their assigned status.
+The RSB personnel enter PCS travel authorizations into moveLINQ and electronically route them to Approving Officials for review and approval.
+Agency Officials sign the authorization with their assigned status.
 When the signed document is received by RSB, Relocation Coordinators stamp the document in moveLINQ with a status of "approved".
-All "approved" documents are interfaced daily via batch process to Oracle which records an obligation in the general ledger.
-Approved authorizations in moveLINQ are reconciled daily by an accounting technician with an Oracle generated report to ensure that all moveLINQ authorizations have been interfaced and processed in Oracle.